 ‘We will often do built-in cabinetry and TV stands to frame the TV, or an enclosed sideboard with shelf options,’ says interior designer Claudia Afshar (opens in new tab).
 ‘This allows you to keep playthings nearby, without compromising aesthetic.’

-Modern life requires that the family room of the home fulfil a multitude or functions – from offering somewhere to relax and dine to office space, so well-planned living room TV ideas are the key to a practical scheme.
+Modern life requires that the family room of the home fulfills a multitude of functions – from offering somewhere to relax and dine to working as an office space, so well-planned TV stand ideas are the key to a practical scheme.

 If space is at a premium, opt for a striking free-standing TV stand to help ensure this room meets your every need.
 If there’s one thing that’s going to create the illusion of more space in a small living room, it’s investing in the right, slimline furniture – it can actually make a room feel wider in seconds.

-Not only is a freestanding TV stand more affordable than a bespoke fitted one, it's an easy and cost-effective way to update an existing.
+Not only is a freestanding TV stand more affordable than a bespoke fitted one, but it's also an easy and cost-effective way to update an existing one.